 AUTONOMOUS FINGER DAMAGE PREVENTION SECURITY SYSTEMS (2022) – ensures that fingers are not damaged, including the use of mind control to make them release their pressure from any keyboard key, including radio frequency space weapons or laser space weapons.

-AUTONOMOUS STOMACH DAMAGE PREVENTION SECURITY SYSTEMS (2022) – ensures that the abdomen of any protectee of CRYPTONYM[:PATRICK:] are secured from WAR CRIMES, including, however not limited to GAS, BLOATING, STOMACH CRAMPS, HERNIA, DIARRHEA, and any other MEDICAL WAR CRIMES, including radio frequency space weapons or laser space weapons.
+AUTONOMOUS STOMACH DAMAGE PREVENTION SECURITY SYSTEMS (2022) – ensures that the abdomen of any protectee of CRYPTONYM[:PATRICK:] are secured from WAR CRIMES, including, however not limited to GAS, BLOATING, STOMACH CRAMPS, HERNIA, DIARRHEA, and any other MEDICAL WAR CRIMES, including through the use of radio frequency space weapons or laser space weapons.

 AUTONOMOUS MEDICAL DAMAGE PREVENTION SECURITY SYSTEMS (2022) – ensures that medical damages to not occur to anyone, including radio frequency space weapons or laser space weapons.